gramineproject/gramine/Documentation/devel/features.md

 same Gramine instance.

 Gramine can execute ELF binaries (executables and libraries) and executable scripts.
-Gramine supports executing them as [entrypoints](../manifest-syntax.html#libos-entrypoint) and via `execve()` system call.
+Gramine supports executing them as {ref}`entrypoints <libos-entrypoint>` and via `execve()` system call.
 In case of SGX backend, `execve()` execution replaces a calling program with a new program *in the same SGX enclave*.

 Gramine supports creating child processes using `fork()`, `vfork()` and `clone()` system calls.
 `vfork()` is emulated via `fork()`. `clone()` always means a separate process with its own address space (i.e., `CLONE_THREAD`, `CLONE_FILES`, etc. flags cannot be specified).
 In case of SGX backend, child processes are created *in a new SGX enclave*.

-It is possible to disallow creation of child processes, by specifying [`sys.disallow_subprocesses = true` in the manifest](../manifest-syntax.html#disallowing-subprocesses-fork).
+It is possible to disallow creation of child processes, by specifying `sys.disallow_subprocesses = true` {ref}`in the manifest <disallowing-subprocesses-fork>`.
 The intuition is that many applications have fallbacks when they fail to spawn a child process (e.g. Python).
 This can be useful in SGX environments: child processes consume EPC memory which is a limited resource.

 Currently, Gramine does *not* fully support fork in multi-threaded applications.
 There is a [known